Big Hollow Fire Update

 Visitor Information: Sunset Falls Campground remains open on the Gifford Pinchot National Forest along with the Pacific Crest Trail.
 The Department of Natural Resources has lifted the closure order for Merrill Lake Conservation Area.

 Area Closures: The Big Hollow Area Closure order on National Forest System lands, roads, and trails within the Mount Adams Ranger District ORDER NO. 06-03-03-20-10, and the Department of Natural Resources Siouxon Block including S-6000 and S-1000 roads still remain in effect.
-Please visit the Gifford Pinchot National Forest Recreation website for the status on campground and road closures. https://www.fs.usda.gov/recmain/giffordpinchot/recreation.
+The community should be aware of a reduction to the closure order sometime next week.
+Please visit the Gifford Pinchot National Forest Recreation website for the status on campground, trails, and road closures. https://www.fs.usda.gov/recmain/giffordpinchot/recreation.

 Restrictions Lifted: Effective immediately, the campfire restrictions in the Gifford Pinchot National Forest have been lifted.
-Those who choose to have a campfire should do so responsibly and as always completely put out your fire before leaving.
+Those who choose to have a campfire should do so responsibly and never leave your campfire unattended.
+Make sure it is completely out and cool to touch before leaving.

 For Additional Fire Information: